chrismademe/jquery-image-upload/README.md

 </script>
 ```

+## IMPORTANT: File type validation

+Whilst this plugin can check file extensions, it does nothing else to validate the uploaded file.
+You must ensure that your server side script is handling file type and extension checking as well. _Never use this plugin in production without the necassary validation server side!!_

 ## Handling files server-side

 jQuery Image Upload is a UI tool, it simply makes uploading images instant and more visually pleasing.
 By default, the plugin will try to upload files to a PHP script `upload.php`.
 You can override this with the path to your script in when initialising the plugin.